Hanoi, Vietnam is mesmerizing. The city is brimming with must-see sights, an aromatic and delectable cuisine and a stimulating café culture.

 Our site utilizes Affiliate Links.
 If you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Planning a Hanoi Itinerary
+Planning a Hanoi Itinerary for 1 to 5 Days

-The Best Hanoi Itinerary
+Best Hanoi Itinerary 5 Days

 DAY 1: Must-See Attractions in Hanoi Old Quarter

 Begin your 5 days in Hanoi in the city’s most iconic districts: The famous Old Quarter and the opulent French Quarter.
-Complete your discovery with a walk around Hoan Kiem Lake and end the day with a classic Vietnamese meal.

-Top Places To See in Hanoi Old Quarter
+Places To See in Hanoi Old Quarter

 Next, visit the oldest and most famous temple, Bach Ma.
 Then make your way to the Hang Bac Temple, a hidden gem in the Old Quarter.

-Continue your Old Quarter discovery along Hang Bac – the Silversmith’s Street – and pop into Dinh Kim Ngan Temple along the way.
+Continue your Old Quarter discovery along Hang Bac – Silversmith’s Street – and pop into Dinh Kim Ngan Temple along the way.

 Visit the Hanoi Ancient House – a historic dwelling that has been preserved as a museum.
 Next, wander along Pho Gia Ngu, a shop-lined street where vendors sell fresh herbs, vegetables and raw meat.